mathjax/MathJax/docs/source/api/jax.rst

 Methods
 =======

 ..
-Method:: Translate(script)
+Method:: Process(script)

-    This is the method that the ``MathJax.Hub`` calls when it needs the input or output jax to process the given math ``<script>`` call.
-Its default action is to start loading the jax's ``jax.js`` file, and redefine the :meth:`Translate()` method to be the :meth:`noTranslate()` method below.
-The ``jax.js`` file should redefine the :meth:`Translate()` method to perform the translation operation for the specific jax.
-For an input jax, it should return the `ElementJax` object that it created.
+    This is the method that the ``MathJax.Hub`` calls when it needs the input or output jax to process the given math ``<script>``.
+Its default action is to start loading the jax's ``jax.js`` file, and redefine itself to simplu return the callback for the laod operation (so that further calls to it will cause the processing to wait for the callback).
+Once the ``jax.js`` file has loaded, this method is replaced by the jax's :meth:`Translate()` method, so that subsequent calls to :meth:`Process()` will perform the appropriate translation.

     :Parameters:
         - **script** --- reference to the DOM ``<script>`` object for the mathematics to be translated
     :Returns: an `ElementJax` object, or ``null``

 ..
-Method:: noTranslate(script)
+Method:: Translate(script)

-    This is a temporary routine that is used while the ``jax.js`` file is loading.
-It throws an error indicating the the :meth:`Translate()` method hasn't been redefined.
-That way, if the ``jax.js`` file failes to load for some reason, you will receive an error trying to process mathematics with this input jax.
+    This is a stub for a routine that should be defined by the jax's ``jax.js`` file when it is loaded.
+It should perform the translation action for the specific jax.
+For an input jax, it should return the `ElementJax` object that it created.
+The :meth:`Translate()` mehtod is never called directly by MathJax; during the :meth:`loadComplete()` call, this funciton is copied to the :meth:`Process()` method, and is called via that name.
+The default :meth:`Translate()` method throws an error indicating that the :meth:`Translate()` meth was not been redefined.
+That way, if the ``jax.js`` file fails to load for some reason, you will receive an error trying to process mathematics with this jax.

     :Parameters:
         - **script** --- reference to the DOM ``<script>`` object for the mathematics to be translated
-    :Returns: ``null``
+    :Returns: an `ElementJax` object, or ``null``

 ..
 Method:: Register(mimetype)